rachelyellow/Candidates/README.md

 ###### How did you decide which technologies to use as part of your solution?

-React and plain JavaScript are the main requirements for this project.
-As I created my wire frames I decided that this scenario would work best as a single-page application.
-I did not use redux because I did not see the need for it in this app at its current state.
-I also did not see the need for other frameworks/libraries, as in my opinion React is powerful enough to get the job done.
-In the future, if I was to further build on this project I would consider using Redux for state management.
+- React and plain JavaScript are the main requirements for this project.
+- As I created my wire frames I decided that this scenario would work best as a single-page application.
+- I did not use redux because I did not see the need for it in this app at its current state.
+- I also did not see the need for other middleware frameworks/libraries, as in my opinion React is powerful enough to get the job done.
+- I chose to use Bootstrap to help with the styling of the components as I saw fit for the application.
+- In the future, if I was to further build on this project I would consider using Redux for state management.

 ###### Are there any improvements you could make to your submission?
 - I could add timestamps to the comments